de-Bivort-Lab/margo/README.md

 <ins>OR</ins>

-Alternatively, permanently add MARGO and all sub folders to the MATLAB path by adding by running:
+Alternatively, permanently add MARGO and all sub folders to the MATLAB path by running:

 ```
     pathtool